Convergence analysis of the intrinsic surface finite element method

 We consider here $\SurfDomain=S^2$.
 We use two parametrizations, one for the northern and one for the southern hemispheres, to define two sets of tangent vectors and consider the equator as intersection set.
 A smooth transition map is known in this particular case.
 The stereographic projections for the northern hemisphere is given by:

 and similarly for the southern hemisphere, with the transition map between north and south written as:

-The surface triangulation of the sphere is obtained by computing a Delaunay triangulation of the disk, $\SubsetU = \{\{\xcg,\ycg\} \;|\; (\xcg)^2+(\ycg)^2\le 1\}$, then projecting the points to the surface using the two stereographic projections.
+The surface triangulation of the sphere is obtained by computing a Delaunay triangulation of the disk, $\SubsetU = \{(\xcl,\ycl) \;|\; (\xcl)^2+(\ycl)^2\le 1\}$, then projecting the points to the surface using the two stereographic projections.
 We consider a set of meshes with 6 levels of refinement, with a initial value of the surface mesh parameter $\meshparam=0.532$ and a total of 111 surface nodes.
-Analogously to the first test case, we assume $\Sol=\xcg$ and compute the forcing function by $\force(\xcl,\ycl)=-\LapSurf\Sol+\Sol$.
-Note that in the case of the stereographic projection $\xcg\ne\xcl$.
-We need to make use of the inverse of \cref{eq:projN} (as well as the south projection) to compute the forcing function in the variables $\xcl,\ycl$. \Cref{fig:sphere} show on the left the manufactured solution and on the right the $\Lspace$-errors and experimental orders of convergence for the solution and its gradient.
+Analogously to the first test case, we assume $\Sol=\xcg$ and compute the forcing function by $\force(\xcl,\ycl)=-\LapSurf\Sol+\Sol$, where $\xcg\ne\xcl$ because of the use of the stereographic projection.
+We note that, contrary to test case 1, we use the inverse of \cref{eq:projN} (as well as the south projection) to compute $(\xcl,\ycl)$ from $(\gcscomp)$ in the evaluation of the forcing function. \Cref{fig:sphere} show on the left the manufactured solution and on the right the $\Lspace$-errors and experimental orders of convergence for the solution and its gradient.
 Again, we notice an optimal order of convergence rates for both the solution and the gradient.